faunalia/qnavigate/README.md

   **QMeteo**
   * specific menu with a preloaded dataset of the world to allow users to make a direct bbox of the place of interest
   * extracting bands of meteorological interest and use styles to make weather forecasts (using also the autorefreshing system)
+* also tides must be downloaded and taken into account for cosatal navigations; currents for open sea (thanks Jeorge)
+* **note**: some of these things are partially implemented in Crayfish https://www.lutraconsulting.co.uk/products/crayfish/; its porting to QGIS core would make things easier

 ### Work package #4: Dynamic routing
 * calculate optimal route